Blog Media Careers International Patients Eye Test

 Doctor Speaks: Diabetic Retinopathy

-The symptoms of diabetic retinopathy often don’t appear until major damage occurs inside of the eye.
-They include
+The signs of diabetic retinopathy often don’t appear until significant damage has occurred inside the eye.
+Recognizing the symptoms early can help prevent severe vision loss.

 Types of Diabetic Retinopathy